If there’s one thing web visitors and search engines have in common, it’s this - they both detest a poor user experience.

 Together with content and links, user experience forms the foundation for achieving greater search visibility.
 The problem?
 Many potential user experience issues are difficult to identify without the relevant data.

-You can extract a lot of this information from conducting a regular site audit and analyzing the data.
-And after reading this post, I’m sure you have a good idea why and what insights to look for in your audit reports.
+You can extract a lot of this information from conducting a regular site audit and analyzing the data as a way of conducting a user experience audit.
+And after reading this post, I’m sure you have a good idea of what insights to look for in your audit reports.